Green Arrow: Journey to Appalachia

 As for the pending uprising by the miners, Slapper Soames considers it an opportunity to remind the townsfolk who is in charge.
 “Give the boys the word,” he orders when the “peasants” are set to attack.
 “An’ remember – only kill ’bout a third of them.
 The rest gotta be back to work in the mornin’.”

-It required an abundance of coal to fuel the vast iron and steel furnaces of the late nineteenth century.
-U.S. Steel, Bethlehem Steel, and a host of subsidiaries therefore descended upon Appalachia to acquire mineral rights from landowners – while the landowners still owned what was above ground, what was underneath now belonged to mining companies.
+It required a large abundance of coal to fuel the vast iron and steel furnaces of the late nineteenth century.
+As a result, U.S. Steel, Bethlehem Steel, and a host of subsidiaries descended upon Appalachia, intent on acquiring mineral rights from landowners – while the landowners still owned what was above ground, what was underneath now belonged to mining companies.

 “So, in Pike County, for example, $65 million worth of coal was mined in 1966, but local taxes covered only 18.3 percent of the county’s $4.1 million school budget,” Algeo writes.
 “And 45 percent of the population lived below the poverty line.”